ARaikwade/raylib-Breakout/README.md

 •	Game Over: When the ball misses the paddle.
 •	You Win: When all bricks are destroyed.
 •	Dynamic Difficulty: The number of brick rows increases after each win.
 ---
-Screenshots
-(Add screenshots of your game here)
----
 Installation
 Prerequisites